sedgewickmm18/bpmn-assistant/README.md

 * The AI assistant does not "see" manual edits made to the diagram.
 It always responds based on its last generated version.
 Keep this in mind when interacting with the assistant after making manual changes.
 * Pools and lanes are not and will not be supported.

-## Future improvements

-* Expanded BPMN element support
-* Implementing LLM awareness of manual edits to the diagram

 ## Contact